rishabhnambiar/discourse-release-notes-tracker/features.md

 - Show first notification tip to all users
 - Add hooks for email poller plugins
 - Display commit hash for each plugin on `/admin/plugins` page
-- Add dropdown to filter by selected in edit nav menu modal
 - Split navigation preference for count and behavior of sidebar links
 - Add db:resize:notification_id task for growing table
 - Export chat messages to CSV file